tripal/mainlab_tripal/README.md

 1.0.0

 ## Download
-The MainLab Tripal module can be downloaded from GitHub:
+The Mainlab Tripal Data Display module can be downloaded from GitHub:

 https://www.github.com/mainlab-dev/mainlab_tripal